 Detailed design has been completed with construction beginning in October 2019.

-Becon Constructions are the chosen builders for the Latrobe Creative Precinct.
+Becon Constructions are the chosen builders for the Gippsland Performing Arts Centre.
 They employ a number of local staff, and are engaging as many local contractors and suppliers as possible.